Most interesting landmarks of Dominican Republic

 Described landmarks of Dominican Republic

-Dominican Republic is rich both with man made and natural landmarks.
+The Dominican Republic is rich both with man-made and natural landmarks.
 The highlights are:

 - Santo Domingo with its historical buildings – the oldest continuously inhabited European city in Americas with some of the few true Late Gothic buildings in this part of the world.